philalewis/discify/README.md

 - Gain competency with React Context API
 - Create a multi-page UX using Router V6
 - Implement Cypress end to end testing
+- Build a functional app without using class components

 ## Project Specs